Hamburger

 The Civil Code sets out a clear definition of sexual harassment.
 This includes widening the scope to protect female employees, requiring employers to provide an internal mechanism for employees to lodge complaints, providing a mechanism for employees to lodge complaints with relevant government agencies and requiring employers to take reasonable efforts to prevent sexual harassment in the workplace.

-Moreover, an amendment to the Law on the Protection of Women’s Rights and Interests (the Revised Women Protection Law) came into effect on January 1,2023, covering all aspects of women protection, including employment, succession, marriage, family, property and healthcare.
-Employers face new obligations related to the prevention of discrimination and harassment, as well as the investigation and handling of relevant complaints.
-The Revised Women Protection Law requires employers to incorporate provisions on protection of rights and interests of female employees in their individual employment contracts, policies and collective contracts (if applicable).
+The amendment to the Law on the Protection of Women’s Rights and Interests (the Revised Women Protection Law) came into effect on January 1, 2023 and employers have since faced new obligations relating to the prevention of discrimination and harassment, as well as the investigation and handling of relevant complaints.
+The Revised Women Protection Law requires employers to incorporate provisions on the protection of rights and interests of female employees in their individual employment contracts, policies and collective contracts (if applicable).

 Colombia